Commifreak/yii2-ldap-auth/README.md

 ]
 ```

 You can omit `autodetectIps` if you don't want Ips for a specific domain.
+You can set `useSSL` if you want to use
+encryption.

 __Attention!__ You need to define `baseDn`.
 This defines the baseDN in where the function will search for the user data!